spree-contrib/spree_social/README.md

 > This does not seem to be a listed Github item right now.
 To View and / or edit your applications goto [http://github.com/account/applications/]([http://github.com/account/applications/])

-### Other OAuth sources that a currently supported
+### Other OAuth sources that are currently supported

 * Google (OAuth)